FAIMS/burial-mounds-web/README.md

 [Back to TOC](#table-of-contents)

-### Record Page Template
+### Record Page Front Matter Template

-The yaml template for record pages is the *\_import/template.yaml* file.
+The YAML template for record pages is the *\_import/template.yaml* file.
 The script that will generate record pages will use that as a template for the record pages.
 The layout file that *\_import/template.yaml* uses is the *\_layout/record.html* file.

 [Back to TOC](#table-of-contents)

-#### Components of the Record Page Template
+#### Components of the Record Page HTML Template

 ![Overview of record page](README_screenshots/record_page_overview_marked.png)